Mistral vs Cohere: Large 3 vs Command A (2026)

 When to choose Cohere

-VerticalAPI lets you switch between Mistral Large 2.5 and Cohere Command R+ per-request through a single OpenAI-compatible endpoint.
-Same SDK, same API key, zero markup on tokens — you pay Mistral and Cohere directly with your own keys (BYOK).
+VerticalAPI lets you switch between Mistral and Cohere per-request through a single OpenAI-compatible endpoint.
+Same SDK, same gateway key, zero markup on tokens.

 VerticalAPI verdict